 How to Use an Aroma Lamp

-Aroma lamps are very practical, and their use has no secrets - there are just few steps you should remember to have a better experience.
+Aroma lamps are very practical and easy to use - there are just few steps to remember to have a better experience:

-- Place few drops of the essential oil in the container and add some water.
+- Place a few drops of the essential oil in the container and add some water.

 - Plug in the lamp or place a burning candle under the bowl.